sw4/cd3/README.md

         source: "value1" // required (string) only if y->scale->domain not specified,  specifies key in data to be used for axis
     },
     series: [{ //required (object)
-        type: "line", //required (string) can be either "line", "column" or "scatter"
+        type: "line", //required (string) can be either "line", "column", "bar", "pie" or "scatter"
         title: "First Series", //optional (string), defaults to series*index*, e.g. 'series0'
         source: "value1", //required (string), key to use for series in data
+        category: "category1", // required if 'type=pie' (string), key to use for categories in data
         cssClass: "myFirstSeries" // optional (string), CSS class to give line, defaults to series source,
         title: "series title" // (string) text to refer to the series by in legend/tooltips }]